 Agricultural production is a very important contributor to Australia's economy, and is a key industry in many rural and regional areas, as well as some outer metropolitan areas.

-The data presented here are sourced from the five yearly Agricultural Census, run by the Australian Bureau of Statistics.
+The data presented here are sourced from the 2015-16 Agricultural Census, run by the Australian Bureau of Statistics.
 The data show the gross value of agricultural commodities in broad categories, measured across two Agricultural Census periods.

 Agriculture value data should be viewed in conjunction with the Industry Sector Analysis page for the Agriculture sector, which has modelled estimates of the size of the industry on an annual basis.
 The Employment Locations page will show where agricultural activity is taking place and the Workforce Profiles section will reveal the characteristics of agricultural workers.